tranquilitybase-io/tb-gcp/tb-marketplace/tb-gcp-dep-guide.md

 ## Before deploying
 The following pre-requisities must be fulfilled to deploy Tranquility Base from Marketplace:
-- An Organisation is available
+- An Organisation must be available

 - You must hold the owner role on the Folder (or Organisation) where the Tranquility Base resource hierarchy will be created